© University of Kent - Contact | Feedback | Legal | FOI | Cookies

-Every year, UKVI receives hundreds of applications for Tier 4 visas from individuals who want to study at our University.
+Every year, UKVI receives hundreds of applications for Student route visas from individuals who want to study at our University.
 Whilst this is something we are very proud of, it has sadly come to our attention that international students are being targeted by fraudsters once they reach UK soil.
 Perpetrators are calling our students, claiming to be from the Home Office and demanding money for non existent visas fee and fines, sometimes in the way of gift cards or iTunes vouchers.

 In a bid to warn students against these scammers, UKVI has teamed up with Action Fraud to create guidance which offers key messages and assets that can inform students against fraudulent activity and prevent them from falling for such scams.
 If you are worried about your immigration status, contact the Student Immigration Compliance Team or Kent Union Advice Centre.

 - Legitimate Home Officials will never contact you and ask you to pay visa fees over the phone.